rmcanany/SolidEdgeStorekeeper/Readme.md

   <span class="description">Robert McAnany 2025</span>
 </div>

-## DESCRIPTION
+## INTRODUCTION

 Solid Edge Storekeeper is a utility for creating and organizing standard parts.
 It is free and open source.
-To install, either [<ins>**Clone**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/#readme) the GitHub repo, or download the latest [<ins>**Release**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/releases/).
+To try it out, see the [<ins>**Installation**</ins>](#installation) and [<ins>**Setup**</ins>](#setup) sections below.
+Before you do, please take a moment to review the following section to learn what it does and how to use it.

-A short discussion on what the program does and how to use it follows.
-Please note that some setup is required before using it.
-That is covered in the **SETTINGS** section below.
-If you clone the project, you'll still need a Release to get the data and templates.
-Oh, those templates were created in SE2024.
-You'll need that version or later to use them.
+## DESCRIPTION

 The program handles two types of standard parts.
 One consists of items like fasteners.
 These are defined in dimension tables, accessed using a tree search, and created as needed.
-The other encompasses vendor-type items like pneumatic fittings.
+The other consists of vendor-type items like pneumatic fittings.
 Each of these has its own model file and is accessed by property search.

 <p align="center">
   <img src="media/tree_search.png">